Managed Kubernetes Product Description

 Dedicated server

-You can create nodes with more vCPUs and RAM — use the fixed cloud server configurations.
+* You can create nodes with more vCPUs and RAM — use fixed cloud server configurations.

 Cluster limitations on dedicated servers

-Managed Kubernetes clusters on dedicated servers are in beta testing.
+Managed Kubernetes clusters on dedicated servers do not support:

-- adding existing dedicated servers to the cluster;
+- adding existing dedicated servers to a cluster;

-- adding multiple groups of nodes when creating a cluster;
+- adding multiple node groups when creating a cluster;

-- automation: auto-update of patch versions, auto-scaling and auto-recovery;
+- automation: patch version auto-updates, autoscaling, and auto-recovery;

-- Permanent Volume (PV) connection based on the cloud platform's network disks;
+- connecting a Persistent Volume (PV) based on cloud platform network volumes;

 Areas of responsibility